 5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 No-shows cost the average repair shop $50,000+ annually in lost productivity.
-Here are the strategies that actually work to reduce them.
+Here are the strategies that actually work — plus a no-show cost calculator and SMS vs push comparison.

 ## The True Cost of No-Shows

-When a customer doesn't show up for their appointment, the damage goes beyond that single missed repair order.
-You've got:
+When a customer does not show up for their appointment, the damage goes beyond that single missed repair order.
+You have got a technician with nothing to do, a bay sitting empty, other customers who could have filled that slot, and administrative time wasted on the booking.

-Industry data suggests the average shop experiences a 15-20% no-show rate.
-For a busy shop doing 20 appointments per day, that's 3-4 no-shows daily.
+Industry data suggests the average shop experiences a 15–20% no-show rate.
+For a busy shop doing 20 appointments per day, that is 3–4 no-shows daily.

 Strategy 1: Confirmation Sequences